Bobberty/MTASTS-EXIM-PERL/README.md

 redirect_mtasts_fail:
   debug_print = "R: redirect-mtasts-failure for $local_part@$domain $address_data"
   driver = redirect
+# This condition uses the getmta subroutine and returns the MTA-STS policy.
+If the policy is fail continue with this router.
   condition = ${if eq{{${perl{getmta}{$domain}}}{fail}}}
   domains = ! +local_domains
+# Per RFC 8461 defer for another attempt later.
+Hopefully the receiving agency will fix their MTA-STS.
   allow_defer
   data = :defer: MTA-STS Failure $address_data
   no_more